-Alexander Lukashenko was asked what is the difference between a social and socialist state.
+Aleksandr Lukashenko was asked what is the difference between a social and socialist state.
 The Belarusian leader is convinced that any state should primarily treasure its own people.
 “A state for the people.
-It is written everywhere in Belarus, it is our motto,” stressed Alexander Lukashenko.
+It is written everywhere in Belarus, it is our motto,” stressed Aleksandr Lukashenko.
 “The state should work for the sake of people.
 Hence a social state, not a socialist one”.

 “Belarus builds a social state, not a socialist one,” he said.
 The lack of planning is what makes Belarus different from socialist states.
 There is no doubt that Belarus has not rejected planning as a whole.
 For instance, every state has to adopt a budget as its financial plan.
 For instance, Russia adopts budgets for three years.
 Belarus adopts budgets for one year as well as 12 major social and economic development indicators.
 “But it is not that kind of planning that the Soviet Union had,” stressed the President.